 Cast: 11 total (5 female, 6 male, multiethnic, flexible casting) Full Length Drama (about 100 minutes) Minimal Set Requirements Contemporary Costumes

-Cast: 7 total (2 female, 5 male) Full Length Drama (about 90 minutes) Single Set Contemporary Costumes
+Cast: 7 total (3 female, 4 male) Full Length Comedy (about 100 minutes) Single Set Contemporary Costumes

-Cast: 6 total (1 female, 5 male) Full Length Drama (about 100 minutes) Single Set Contemporary Costumes
+Cast: 8 total (3 female, 5 male, doubling, bit parts) Full Length Drama (about 90 minutes) Minimal Set Requirements Contemporary Costumes